 What Mother’s Day Means to Me

-Mother’s Day.
+veraMother’s Day.
 The words clamor around on my tongue like a mouthful of marbles.
 Painful, sharp, broken marbles.
-You see, my childhood was something far less than the modern Fairy Tale; in fact, something as innocent as a warm breakfast was more akin to a splash of steaming gruel to the face like a hot towel.
+You see, my childhood was something far less than the modern Fairy Tale.
+In fact, something as innocent as a warm breakfast was more akin to a splash of steaming gruel to the face like a hot towel.
 I don’t really mean to complain, but I often wonder what it might have been like to have dribbled down that strange man’s leg onto the bus station floor tile.

-My mom was a wonder to behold: she was burly, gruff,and about as well-mannered as a drunken Neanderthal.
+mommiedearestMy mom was a wonder to behold: she was burly, gruff,and about as well-mannered as a drunken Neanderthal.
 Her binge-induced alcoholic rampages were legendary, as were the myriad bumps, bruises, and contusions I was forced to wear to school.
 But I’m getting ahead of myself here.
 Even as a baby (well, let’s just say old enough to actually recall what the color the beating bat was) I lived in the crib.
-Not just during nap and sleep times, but literally caged in an upside down crib where playthings -forks, sticks, insects, the occasional rifle shell- were thrust to me passed the bars with well placed kicks from either my woozy mother, or whichever ‘new daddy’ she’dĀ happend to schlep home all too often.
+Not just during nap and sleep times, but literally caged in an upside down crib where playthings -forks, sticks, insects, the occasional rifle shell- were thrust to me passed the bars with well placed kicks from either my woozy mother, or whichever ‘new daddy‘ she’d happend to schlep home all too often.

 I never had another sibling to play with, though I can vaguely recall a pet of some kind.
 Maybe a cat.
 Either way, lunches were gamy for a few days.
 But I digress; I was alone in my barred little world with only the flickering glow of a surprisingly well stocked cable television to keep me from otherwise going totally feral.
 I guess my mother ‘meant well’, for lack of better more overtly descriptive term.
 But if I were to be forced to tell the truth, I’d have to say she quite regularly forgot she even had a son.
-Several times, in public locations like a park, the mall, a highway on-ramp, she’d just lose her mental facilities completely
+Several times, in public locations like a park, the mall, a highway on-ramp, she’d just lose her mental facilities completelypamelavoorhees and drive off leaving me rolling my eyes in far-too-comedic fashion as I flagged down a cop or someone with food.

 Oh, holidays and birthdays were rife with dark humor and unabashed violence, too.
 Not a Christmas went by without a visit from good old Saint Nick, all decked out in vomit-encrusted red and white, reeking sharply of cheap, drug store liquor, and ogling my mother like a famished hyena.
-I could here the cries of, “Santa Claus is coming” repeated through the night of Noel, never really understanding why as the next morning all I ever found under the white, aluminum tree was a few cartons of Pall Malls and hastily thrown together ‘no-bake’ fruitcake.
+I could here the cries of, “Santa Claus is coming” repeated through the night of Noel, never really understanding why, as the next morning rolled in, all I ever found under the white, aluminum tree was a few cartons of Pall Malls and hastily thrown together ‘no-bake’ fruitcake.
 Birthdays with my mother were far more exciting and I was really able to make pretty close acquaintances with the nice folks at County Hospital.

 It wasn’t as though I didn’t try to make friends, it’s just that my mom would make her vivacious appearance after a thankfully calm sleep-over by stumbling down the stairs in nothing but a triple-X WWF T-shirt (still uncomfortably small) and a smile.
-Then she’d hysterically offer to cook us breakfast out of pickled eggs, leftover bar
+Then she’d hysterically offer to cook us breakfast out of pickled eggs, leftover bar psycho-momnachos, and cigarette ashes.
+But, as I said before, she ‘meant well’.
+I made it through school with only a dozen or so outbursts featuring a semi-conscious mother parading around the principal’s office like a circus freak.

 Eventually I got beyond an upturned crib, right around fourteen, and was quickly moved to the unfinished basement featuring a giant furnace, a metal-spring prison-issue bed, and a laundry chute from which I was fed only slightly better than gruel: dry oatmeal and Melba toast.
 But this was life with mom.
 Finally, a few years later, my mother married an elderly banking mogul who promptly died leaving us all he was worth.
 To this day I wonder what became of her and those many millions of dollars as I sit in this old house wistfully meandering through my memories.
 Now if only I had the key to this basement…